 Annotated books or ARCs

 Getting exclusive access to an author’s writing insights and behind-the-scenes thoughts can be extremely intriguing for readers.
-Fans who interacted with Chloe Gong’s giveaway tweet and left a review for her book were entered to receive an annotated ARC filled with fun doodles and musings.
+Fans who preordered Ivy L. James’s recent book were entered to receive an annotated ARC of one of her already-released books.

 Namina Forna ran a birthday giveaway of an annotated ARC of her new book, sharing that she might even recruit her author friends to add their signatures to the prize!
-In order to enter the competition, her fans only needed to show a proof of preorder or of local library request.
+In order to enter the competition, her fans only needed to show proof of a preorder or a local library request.

 Shared content book bundles

 Giving away several books that have subject matter in common can provide an awesome experience for readers interested in that specific content.
-Ali Hazelwood shared the news that her publisher, Berkley, was running a giveaway of four romances centering on women in STEM (including her new title, of course!).
+Doubleday, Penguin Press, and Viking Books put their minds together for the ultimate brainpower giveaway.

 Gift cards